fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/pivot.md

 #### `outputAs`

-`outputAs` is an attribute which is used to rename the column, on which `groupBy` has been applied.
-The renaming of the column reflects in the new dataTable created after `groupBy`.
+`outputAs` is an attribute which is used to rename the column, on which `pivot` has been applied.
+The renaming of the column reflects in the new DataTable created after `pivot`.

+> If the `outputAs` is applied, the column name will be **category name-outputAs value**.

-> If the `outputAs` is not applied, the column name will be **previous column name-operation**.
+> If the `outputAs` is not applied, the column name will be **category name-previous column name-operation**.

 Now, lets apply `pivot` operation to the data table given below: